Starting university as an LGBTQ+ student

 For LGBTQ+ students, it can be particularly challenging and if this applies to you, you’re not alone.

-If you’re starting university, you may worry that this will carry on and if you’re in an accepting environment, you’re perhaps scared to leave this behind.
+If you’re starting university, you may worry that the homophobia that you've experienced will carry on and if you’re in an accepting environment, you’re perhaps scared to leave this behind.
 What is (hopefully) reassuring, is that there are tonnes of people in exactly the same situation as you!

 You've probably joined LOTS of Facebook groups, right?
 Whilst some of these group chats become annoying (be prepared to mute the constant messages flooding your phone), you’ll see that a wide range of people are starting university with you.
 I felt that I had to tell the people on my course about my sexuality in our group and knowing I was out to people on my course before I’d even met them, and that they couldn’t care less about my sexuality, was great.